It has been a month since his death, and friends want to know what life is like for me in a “post-Uncle Bobby” world.

 Uncle Bobby was a sentimentalist.

 There are pictures, so many, of a grandfather I never knew, but am finally coming to know.
 Louis Barry died when Uncle Bobby was 14, my mother just 10.
 He was handsome and tall and a man of letters, and writing…. reams of writing.
-He was a storyteller with a devilish wit.
+My grandfather was a storyteller with a devilish wit.

 “Cocktails, a distant relation to both alcohol and whiskey, is ruinous to health and happiness, and mostly consumed by the idle rich, actors, actresses and the great writers.”